shelfio/aws-lambda-libreoffice/readme.md

 - Please allocate at least **1536 MB** of RAM for your Lambda function.
 - It works only in Amazon Linux 2, so it won't work locally on Linux or macOS.
 However, you could run it in Docker using `lambci/lambda:nodejs12.x` image
+- If some file fails to be converted to PDF, try converting it to PDF on your computer first.
+This might be an issue with LibreOffice itself

 ## See Also